 The graduate certificate in African American Studies provides an opportunity for students to complement doctoral studies in their home department with coordinated interdisciplinary training in African American Studies and to participate in an intellectually stimulating community.
-Students entering the program may come from any department in the Humanities and Social Sciences in which interdisciplinary training in African American Studies is desired.
+Students entering the program may come from any department in the Humanities and Social Sciences.
 Requirements for the certificate include an introductory readings course; two additional courses; participation in the yearlong Faculty-Graduate Seminar; and completion of a dissertation on a topic of significance to the field of African American Studies.
 Certificate requirements are designed to complement the course of study in students’ home departments.
 In addition to the certificate, the department’s Graduate Affairs Program sponsors programming and events throughout the academic year for graduate students at all stages with interests in African American Studies.

 Students wishing to obtain a graduate certificate in African American Studies are encouraged to consult with the Director of Graduate Affairs, ideally during their first year, to plan their course of study.
 Formal admission to the certificate program will take place upon students’ completion of general examinations and admission to candidacy.

-All students interested in the program should contact the Director of Graduate Affairs or support staff within the Department of African American Studies.
+Interested students should contact the Director of Graduate Affairs or support staff within the Department of African American Studies.

 Individuals' course of study should be determined in consultation with students’ home department advisers and the Director of Graduate Affairs in African American Studies.
 Certificate requirements include: